mfiers/Moa/sphinx/write_template.rst

 The easiest way to write a moa template is to edit an existing template to suit your requirements.
-This involves understanding the parts of an existing template so let’s use the bwa_aln template as an example.
+This involves understanding the parts of an existing template so let's use the bwa_aln template as an example.

 The ''bwa_aln.moa'' file has some important components:

--  *Backend*: This is ‘ruff’ which means that `ruffus <http://www.ruffus.org.uk/>`_ is used in the python script at a lower level, but this essentially means that ..... (have to write templates in jinja2 or similar script)
+-  *Backend*: This is 'ruff' which means that `ruffus <http://www.ruffus.org.uk/>`_ is used in the python script at a lower level, but this essentially means that ..... (have to write templates in jinja2 or similar script)
 -  *Command*: This indicates the function names that you will later define.
 In our